OuterHavenLLC/App/README.md

 ### 2FA
 * A revamped Sign In experience now makes 2FA the default security nmeasure, with Passwords now becoming an optional second step.
 * We streamlined the 2FA process and how this hooks into other experiences.
+* New Members may no longer have the same email address as existing Members to prevent Username recovery conflicts.
 * The legacy 2FA view group was deprecated and replaced by 2FAv2 for the Lost+Found and Sign Up experiences.
-(L+F pending...)
-* New Members may no longer have the same email address as existing Members to prevent Username recovery conflicts.

 ### Artists
 * Up to 100 new jobs may be active while the Hire section is enabled.
 After this new limit is reached, no new jobs may be created.